vboughner/bixby-capsule-with-aws/docs/06-capsule-creation.md

 ## Submit a Release to Marketplace

-When you capsule is ready to be submitted to the marketplace, come back here for ideas about what steps to take:
+When you capsule is ready to be submitted to the marketplace, here are some of the steps to take:
 - create a private submission of the capsule
 - test it on a device
 - choose a marketplace category